 Bringing faith home

-Over the last 18 months we have been asking parents, children’s workers and church leaders what they think about bringing faith into the home.
+We asked parents, children’s workers and church leaders what they think about bringing faith into the home.
 The findings show that many parents feel they should be doing more, but don’t really know where to start or feel confident to do it.

 But research shows that even very young children have an inherent tendency to believe in God and are able to connect on a spiritual level even as young babies and toddlers.
 There is an amazing opportunity at this young age to introduce our children to God and tell the wonderful stories of his goodness.
 You don’t have to be an expert, and there are really simple ways in which God can be part of life at home.
 Here are three ideas that work really well for younger children: